Information Flow Control in Machine Learning through Modular Model Architecture: Evaluation

 \subsection{Experimental Setup}

-{\bf Baseline NLP Model.} We use GPT-2~\cite{radford2018improving} as a representative Transformer-based language model.
-Most state-of-the-art language models \cite{devlin2018bert,yang2019xlnet,liu2019roberta,raffel2020exploring} are based on a similar Transformer-based architecture.
-We believe that the proposed information flow control approach can also be applied to other Transformer-based models as the technique is not specific to GPT-$2$.
+{\bf Baseline NLP Models.} We use GPT-2~\cite{radford2018improving} and OPT~\cite{zhang2022opt} as two representative Transformer-based language models to evaluate our approach.
+Given the architecture-agnostic properties of our approach, we believe that the proposed information flow control framework can also be applied to other state-of-the-art Transformer-based models~\cite{devlin2018bert,yang2019xlnet,liu2019roberta,raffel2020exploring}.

-{\bf Dataset.} We use the Pushshift.io dataset~\cite{baumgartner2020pushshift}, which is an actively maintained collection of all Reddit comments and posts from $2005$.
+{\bf Datasets.} We use two datasets, the Pushshift.io dataset~\cite{baumgartner2020pushshift}, and Codeparrot's Github-Code dataset~\cite{codeparrot}.
+The former is used to train GPT-$2$, while the latter is used for OPT.
+Pushshift~\cite{baumgartner2020pushshift} is a pre-existing, publicly available third-party dataset composed of an actively maintained collection of all Reddit comments and posts from $2005$.
 We simulate security domains by treating different subreddits as different domains.
-While we only use public content from Pushshift.io, you can imagine a similar platform may want to have access control for different groups so that each user has access to a subset of groups.
+While we only use public content from Pushshift.io, a similar platform may want to have access control for different groups, so that each user has access to only a subset of groups.
 The setup is also representative of a general case where the security domain and the content have a correlation (e.g., different projects forming their own security domain).

-We set the number of domains to $50$ ($m = 50$) for our experiments, which corresponds to $50$ different subreddits.
-The domain data used in the experiments are all comments from these $50$ subreddits over the time-span of August $2021$ to August $2022$, and ranges from $\approx19$k tokens in the smallest domain to $\approx500$M tokens in the largest.
-Appendix~\ref{sec:appendix-dataset} provides more details of the subreddits dataset.
+We set the number of domains to $m = 50$ for our experiments with Pushshift, which corresponds to $50$ different subreddits.
+For the Pushshift experiments, we use all comments from the $50$ subreddits over the time-span of August $2021$ to August $2022$.
+The domain sizes range from $\approx19$k tokens in the smallest domain to $\approx500$M tokens in the largest.

-For testing, we first evaluate queries that are from one of the 50 domains in the training corpus (i.e., \emph{seen} domains) to study a scenario when there is an expert that is a good match to the queries.
-For \verb|gate-known|, we use the subreddit group the query was originally from as the user-provided domain label $l$.
-We additionally evaluate queries that are from 8 subreddits that were not part of the training corpus (i.e., \emph{unseen} domains).
-These queries may not have a single expert that is a good match.
+Our second dataset is Codeparrot's Github-Code dataset~\cite{codeparrot}.
+This dataset is a collection of open-source code from different repositories spanning various licenses on GitHub.
+We use data from MIT licensed repositories from $5$ different programming languages: Python, JavaScript, C, C++ and Java.
+We take the largest MIT licensed repositories from these languages to get a total of $79$ domains, where each security domain spans a single code repository.
+More details of the datasets are in Appendix~\ref{sec:appendix-dataset}.